The Museum of the Spanish Inquisition is a fascinating insight into the cruel and grisly…

 The birds in the Biodomo were free to roam.
 A Scarlet Ibis was busy nest building, not caring about the passing visitors and the cheeky toucan had a fondness for using the handrail as a perch.

 As we left the Biodomo we were treated to an impromptu performance of a passing opera singer accompanied by a pianist – it was spectacular.
 From here we moved outside.
 The raptor display was next on the schedule.
 The experience was very much the same as the dozens we had been to in the past, except delivered in highly animated Spanish, of which we didn’t understand a word, but that made it all the more fun!
-My favourites were the vultures, who because of their clipped wings (yes, that is cruel!) restricted to hopping across the ground, making them look very comical.
+My favourites were the vultures, who because of their clipped wings (yes, that is cruel!) were restricted to hopping across the ground, making them look very comical.

-After a quick stop at the butterfly exhibit we headed back the cool, air-conditioned indoors.
-To end our visit we toured two more pavilions; one on robots and one on human anatomy.
+After a quick stop at the butterfly exhibit, we headed back the cool, air-conditioned indoors.
+To end our visit we toured two more pavilions; one about robots and one on human anatomy.
 The former took us through the evolution of mechanical aid to the present state of robotic technology, which included some rather interesting looking bomb disposal vehicles and the latest advances in prosthetics.
 There were also a couple of not very helpful robots patrolling the floor, supposedly there to assist in finding exhibits, but they were a magnetic draw for kids and were continually being hijacked.
 The human anatomy exhibit was fantastic and covered everything from the cardiovascular system to bodily functions to reproduction.
-It was very interactive and even as adults we found it to be very educational.
-Being in Europe the displays we less conservative than you would find in the United States, openly showing sexual organs and child birth.
+It was very interactive and even as adults, we found it to be very educational.
+Being in Europe the displays we less conservative than you would find in the United States, openly showing sexual organs and childbirth.
 Come on America!
 It is okay to show these very natural things; it won’t damage your children irreparably.